Rear brake shoes change on Austin Mini

 Op 20

-Unscrew the brake hose from the wheel cylinder.
+Unscrew the brake pipe end fitting from the wheel cylinder.
 Use the 11 mm spanner.

-Slightly disengage the brake hose.
+Slightly disengage the brake pipe.
 Pull by hand.

 Op 21